Skip to main content

 FairyRing: Confidentiality Provider

-FairyRing also supports selective disclosure.
-Users decrypt their balances locally with their own keys, while only encrypted amounts are stored onchain.
-When required (for example, for compliance, audits, or investigations), auditors can be granted access to scoped decryption keys.
-This is enabled by FairyRing’s threshold identity-based encryption (IBE), which allows specific accounts or transaction subsets to be revealed under well-defined conditions without compromising global confidentiality.
+FairyRing also supports selective disclosure under defined conditions.
+Users decrypt their own balances locally with their own keys, while only encrypted amounts are stored onchain.
+When required for compliance, audits, or investigations, authorized parties can be granted access to scoped decryption keys.
+This is enabled by FairyRing’s threshold identity-based encryption (IBE), which allows specific accounts or transaction subsets to be revealed under well-defined conditions without introducing a single persistent audit key that compromises global confidentiality.

 EVM Escrow Contract